kiwichrish/SnapAge/README.md

 This is a somewhat blunt tool for a  fairly specific job.
 It just lists all ZFS filesystems on a host, gets the timestamps of the latest snapshots for all of those filesystems and compares them to a fixed value.

-I was looking for a simple way to get a list of filesystems with old snapshots on a large ZFS backup targe with 100's of filesystems and all of the options I found were part of much more complex tools and backup targets should be kept simple, so here it is.
+I was looking for a simple way to get a list of filesystems with old snapshots on a large ZFS backup target with 100's of filesystems and all of the options I found were part of much more complex tools and backup targets should be kept simple, so here it is.

 The script has comments in it to help out understanding what I did.
 It's real simple, just like me. :-)